lin010151/ddns-scripts_namesilo/README.md

 - A dynamic public IP address
 - NameSilo API token, can generate one at https://www.namesilo.com/account_api.php
 - GNU Wget with SSL support, can install it using `opkg install wget` command
+- (If using HTTPS) System CA certificates, can install it using `opkg install ca-certificates` command

 ## General Process Flow